Wael Jabr

 wjabr@psu.edu

-I am currently an Assistant Professor of Supply Chain and Information Systems at the Smeal College of Business, Pennsylvania State University.
+I am an Assistant Professor of Supply Chain and Information Systems at the Smeal College of Business, Pennsylvania State University.
 I earned my PhD in Management Science from the Information Systems and Operation Management department at the University of Texas at Dallas’ Jindal School of Management.

 Expertise